 Climate change is increasingly recognised as a human rights issue with significant social justice impacts, referred to as climate justice.

-This concept highlights how already marginalised and discriminated people and groups are and will be disproportionately impacted by climate change.
-This includes people experiencing homelessness, remote Aboriginal and Torres Strait Islander communities, women, the elderly, culturally and racially marginalised (CARM) and children.
+Climate justice highlights how climate change disproportionately impacts people and groups who may already experience structural inequalities, marginalisation and discrimination.
+These groups are also leading actions for just responses to climate change.
+Some of these groups include people experiencing homelessness, remote Aboriginal and Torres Strait Islander communities, women, older people, culturally and racially marginalised (CARM) peoples, and children.

-CSOs in WA play a crucial role in supporting those communities and groups and in advocating for and leading a just way for climate action.
+Community service organisations play a crucial role in supporting those communities and groups and in advocating for and leading just approaches to climate action.

 About us